ucloud/terraform-provider-ucloud/website/docs/r/disk_attachment.html.markdown

 * `disk_id` - (Required, ForceNew) The ID of disk that needs to be attached
 * `stop_instance_before_detaching` - (Optional, Boolean) Set this to true to ensure that the target instance is stopped before trying to detach the volume.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `device_name` - The device name to expose to the instance, for example `vdb`.